 Here are just a few options:

-Coinbase Pro (previously GDAX) is the cheapest way to buy Litecoin (LTC) in the UK with a UK bank transfer (GBP).
+Coinbase Pro (previously GDAX) is another cheap way to buy Litecoin (LTC) in the UK.

 On Coinbase Pro, you can buy Litecoin (LTC) at the REAL market rate while incurring barely any fees.
 You’ll pay just fees of just 0.5%, regardless of whether you’re a market maker or a market taker.